PayString/paystring-documentation/docs/getting-started.md

 Once you have set up a PayID server, anyone can use the PayID Public API to query address information.
 This API is publicly accessible so that anyone can send payments to, or receive payments at, your users' PayID addresses.

+For guidance on setting up a complete PayID workflow, see [PayID workflow](payid-workflow).

 ## Set up a PayID server for development purposes
 To ease the deployment of a development environment, the PayID application includes scripts to quickly deploy a Postgres database and a PayID server.